neuralpain/qbactivator/README.md

 ### A few things before you start

 - There is no need for you to run the insatller manually or enter any keys into the installer.
 The script will take care of that part for you.
 All you need to do is move your mouse and click the "Next" and "Finish" buttons.
-Do not launch QuickBooks after installation.
-Uncheck the "Launch QuickBooks" box before you click Finish.
+Do not launch QuickBooks after installation: uncheck the "Launch QuickBooks" box before you click Finish.

 - Normally, it's recommended to avoid installing updates through the application because there's a high chance that it will be blocked in the future; but I haven't had any issues when testing with **MANUAL** updates downloaded from Intuit.